Kimberley Process Certification Scheme

 The Kimberley Process Certification Scheme (KPCS) is the process established in 2003 to prevent "conflict diamonds" from entering the mainstream rough diamond market.

 The scheme was established under United Nations General Assembly Resolution 55/56, following recommendations in the Fowler Report of March 2000.
 The process was set up "to ensure that diamond purchases were not financing violence by rebel movements and their allies seeking to undermine legitimate governments".

 In order for a country to be a participant, it must ensure that any diamond originating from the country does not finance a rebel group or other entity seeking to overthrow a UN-recognized government, that every diamond export be accompanied by a Kimberley Process certificate and that no diamond is imported from, or exported to, a non-member of the scheme.
 This three-step plan is a simple description of the steps taken to ensure a chain of countries that deal exclusively with non-conflict diamonds.
 By restricting diamond revenues to government-approved sources, the Kimberley Process is neutral towards different governments.

 The effectiveness of the process has been brought into question by organizations such as Global Witness (pulled out of the scheme on 5 December 2011) and IMPACT (pulled out on 14 December 2017), claiming it has failed in its purpose and does not provide markets with assurance that the diamonds are not conflict diamonds.

-Organizations such as Human Rights Watch have also argued that the Kimberley Process is too narrow in scope and does not adequately serve to eliminate other human rights concerns from the diamond production chain.
+Human Rights Watch has also argued that the Kimberley Process is too narrow in scope and does not adequately serve to eliminate other human rights concerns from the diamond production chain.

 Administration and funding of the KPCS has been an ongoing question.
 Until 2011, there was no formal funding mechanism for KPCS administrative expenses, with some expenses borne by member countries and others borne by the country holding the chair position in a given year.
 In 2011, the KPCS Administrative Support Mechanism was approved to handle administrative tasks, supported by four industry organizations.
 In 2022, members voted to make Botswana the host of the Permanent Secretariat for KPCS, with costs shared by Botswana, as well as the World Diamond Council and KPCS member countries.